artainmo/web-development/back-front-end/flask/README.md

 def orders(user_name, order_id): #user_name and order_id are defined in the URL and can be used inside the view function
     return f'<p>Fetching order #{order_id} for {user_name}.</p>'
 ```

+A virtual environment is necessary to develop Flask apps locally.
+A virtual environment will be an isolated environment containing all the flask dependencies and their versions as required by flask.
+The following command can be used to generate a virtual python environment `python3 -m venv myapp`.
+This will generate folder you can enter.
+Subsequently you will need to activate the virtual environment with `source bin/activate` (on mac).
+You can exit the virtual environment with `deactivate` command.
+Now you can create an app.py file that runs a flask server.
+Launch it with `flask run` and see it on 'localhost:5000'.

 ### Jinja2 Templates
 When you navigate through a website you may notice that many of the pages on the site have a similar look and feel.
 This aspect of a website can be achieved with the use of templates.
 Here the term template refers to an HTML file that can represent multiple web pages with the same structure and functionality.